devlulcas/socially-awkward/apps/api/README.md

 {
   "title": "My first post",
-  "content": "This is my first post"
+  "body": "This is my first post"
 }
 ```